 This hub covers the rules and timeline.
 These guides go deeper on specific topics:

-- How Plug-in Solar Works — panels, microinverter, socket: the three components explained simply.
+- How Plug-in Solar Works: the three components (panels, microinverter, socket) explained simply.

-- Plug-in Solar Buying Guide — what to check on any kit before you buy, including German imports.
+- Plug-in Solar Buying Guide: what to check on any kit before you buy, including German imports.

-- Panel Tilt and Orientation — how angle and direction affect your output, with an interactive calculator.
+- Panel Tilt and Orientation: how angle and direction affect your output, with an interactive calculator.

-- Solar Panel Prices UK 2026 — current costs, why they are rising, and the best time to buy.
+- Solar Panel Prices UK 2026: current costs, why they are rising, and the best time to buy.

-- Adding Panels with Microinverters — how to expand a plug-in system or add panels to an existing roof array.
+- Adding Panels with Microinverters: how to expand a plug-in system or add panels to an existing roof array.